• Skip to primary navigation

 • Slowly pour the butter and syrup mixture into the eggs, whisking as you pour, until everything is combined

-• Add the flour and the spices and whisk in
+• Add the self raising flour. ground ginger and mixed spice, and gently fold or whisk in

 • Divide the mixture between the tins, use scales for accuracy